By Shamir

 The interface knows it's on a TV the moment it boots, and it adapts:

 What did not change, deliberately, is the player engine.
-Google TV ships with the same media-kit / ExoPlayer pipeline that powers the Android phone build, which means the same hardware-accelerated playback, the same H.265/HEVC support, the same handling of stubborn HLS streams.
+The TV build runs on the same media-kit / ExoPlayer pipeline that powers the Android phone build, which means the same hardware-accelerated playback, the same H.265/HEVC support, the same handling of stubborn HLS streams.
 Whatever played on your phone will play on your TV.

 How To Install

-2. Search Tuneline.
-(Or, from your phone: open the Play Store listing and pick the TV from the install dropdown.)
+- Search Tuneline.
+(Or, from your phone: open the Google TV listing and pick the TV from the install dropdown.)

 If you've never used Tuneline before, the same install path works — sign up free, paste an M3U URL or your Xtream Codes credentials, and start playing.
 The free tier covers one playlist on one device, which is exactly what most TV-only users want; the paid tier is for the multi-device, sync-everything case.